Population Health

 CHOC Population Health programs advance our goal to make Orange County the healthiest county in the U.S. Whether you want to explore our programs for your family, school or community, help in our growth, volunteer or donate, there are many ways to help make this goal a reality.

-The children, families, schools and communities that participate in CHOC’s Population Health programs thrive thanks to the volunteers who offer their time and talent to move our mission forward.
-Learn how you can get involved in Population Health and other programs at CHOC.
+The children, families, schools and communities that participate in our community programs thrive thanks to the volunteers who offer their time and talent to move our mission forward.
+Learn how you can get involved with our community programs.

-At the CHOC Research Institute, we conduct population health research that addresses health outcomes of the pediatric and adolescent populations in Orange County and beyond, so that we can develop preventative care and intervention models to proactively improve health disparities.
+The CHOC Research Institute conducts population health research to address health outcomes for pediatric and adolescent populations in Orange County and beyond, developing preventive care and intervention models to proactively reduce health disparities.

-Access to high-quality healthcare and wellness programs is essential to move us toward our goal of healthy communities.
-And this future starts with healthy children.
-Your gift is an investment in the ability of our population health team to create, sustain and grow programs like WellSpaces and Wellness on Wheels that help kids and families find wellness.
+Access to high-quality healthcare and wellness programs is essential to advancing our goal of healthy communities.
+Your gift is an investment in the ability of our population health team to create, sustain and grow impactful community programs.

 What is population health?